jamiegonzalez/idk/Tutorial-1-EEG-to-ERPset.md

 Let's save this new EEG set in the S1 folder.

+#### Looking at the EventList
-Optionally, to inspect this new EL, we can enter
+Optionally, to inspect this new EL, we can probe

 `EEG.EVENTLIST.eventinfo`